-One market vertical which can bring unprecedented ease and comfort to people by harnessing the power of digital is travel industry.
+One market vertical which can bring unprecedented ease and comfort to people by harnessing the power of digital is the travel industry.
 By uniting people and process effortlessly, businesses can offer seamless travel experience to their customers.

 Imagine the infinite possibilities if the Amazon model is repurposed for the travel industry?
 What if a traveler is unencumbered by the hassles of dropping luggage, buying boarding passes, and picking up their bags on their way out–all without manual intervention?
 How about leveraging one’s own smartphone for location-based services?
 Envision a reality where you’re constantly updated about the status of your transport-service, with timely reminders and a wake-up call if you are about to miss it!

-Harnessing IoT will rebuild an entire ecosystem for digital transformation of the transportation industry.
+Harnessing IoT will rebuild an entire ecosystem for the digital transformation of the transportation industry.
 Gartner reports that by 2020 there will be 25 billion connected things in use.
-Such is the potential of Internet of Things (IoT).
+Such is the potential of the Internet of Things (IoT).

 Creative Uptakes of IoT

 - Personalized Healthcare: Some people suffer from dormant ailments that spring to life during travel, especially in airlines.
 Using IoT-based biometric technology, it is possible for attendants to measure the temperature, heart-rate, even hydration of the passenger and offer real-time assistance if anything goes awry.